Healthdirect Free Australian health advice you can count on.

 See your doctor if you have the following symptoms:

-Each woman experiences her menstrual cycle differently, most without any difficulties.
+Everyone experiences their menstrual cycle differently, most without any difficulties.
 If there is any change in your cycle that worries you, see your doctor.

 Learn more here about the development and quality assurance of healthdirect content.